Arrest in 43-year-old murder case stuns Wisconsin town

 Last year, detectives contacted Virginia-based Parabon NanoLabs, a DNA technology company whose work with genetic genealogy analysis has helped police identify 55 suspects in cold cases nationwide since May 2018, according to the company.
 Parabon uploads DNA from crime scenes to GEDmatch, a free, public genealogy database with about 1.2 million profiles, all voluntarily submitted by people who’ve used consumer genealogy sites like Ancestry.com and 23andMe.

-California law enforcement used GEDmatch to capture the Golden State Killer last year by finding distant relatives and reverse-engineering his family tree.
+California law enforcement used GEDmatch to capture the alleged Golden State Killer last year by finding distant relatives and reverse-engineering his family tree.

 Parabon’s experts completed Vannieuwenhoven’s family tree in late December.
 They’d found his parents, who had lived in the Green Bay area.
 Now detectives needed DNA samples from Vannieuwenhoven and his three brothers.
 Two were ruled out with DNA samples collected from one brother’s trash and another’s used coffee cup.

-Note: This story has been corrected to fix the spelling of Vannieuwenhoven in one instance.
-It had been misspelled “Vannieuwenoven.”